NOAA-ORR-ERD/geometry_utils/README.rst

 ``pixi run -e dev shell``

-will create a pixi shell with the package built and installed.
-YOu can then run the tests, change the  code, etc.
+Will create a pixi shell with the package built and installed.
+You can then run the tests, change the  code, etc.

 ``pixi run build``

-Will build adn install the package.
+Will build and install the package.

 ``pixi run test``

-will build, and test the package.
+Will build, and test the package.

 ``pixi run -e py310 test``

 will build and test the package with python 3.10

 ``py311``, ``py312``, ``py313`` are also available.